deeveon/ShowProc/ShowProc/README.md

 # ShowProc

-ShowProc is a replacement for the "status" command in the SYS:c drawer.
+ShowProc is a replacement for the AmigaOS "status" command in the SYS:c drawer.

 ## Improvements
 * Much better readability